The GTM Efficiency Pyramid Framework

 Start with Fundamentals and Adoption

 The good news is that getting the Fundamentals in place and driving Adoption can happen very fast, in just a few weeks if the team is small enough.
 Optimization and Acceleration can take years.
-In fact, we would argue it’s never done, no team ever has the perfect GTM Engine, but getting the basics in place can make a huge impact fast.
+In fact, we would argue the last two stages are never “done”.
+No team has the perfect GTM Engine, but getting the basics in place can make a huge impact fast.

-This means we can move from Pipeline Management to Inbound and/or Outbound to Customer Success quickly, getting the basics in place that will have a big impact before worrying about optimization.
+This means we can move from Pipeline Management to Inbound and/or Outbound to Renewals and Expansion quickly, getting the basics in place that will have a big impact before worrying about optimization.
 This can all be accomplished in a quarter or two, if the team is small enough.

 Build a Roadmap